 Sports and Training

 BEMER therapy has perhaps found its most prominent usage among athletes.
-Much of this comes from the way that BEMER therapy interacts with blood flow and circulation.
+Much of this comes from the way that BEMER therapy interacts with blood flow and blood circulation.
 As mentioned, increased blood circulation means more oxygen and nutrients sent to your body’s cells, as well as a more efficient means of removing carbon dioxide and toxins.
 Coincidentally, human muscles use up more oxygen and generate more carbon dioxide when they are put through physical activity.
 This contributes to muscle fatigue and soreness following intense training or workouts.

 Studies have found that applying PEMF therapy may reduce the symptoms of delayed onset muscle soreness (DOMS) following intense exercise.
-BEMER therapy may help provide fuel the muscles with more oxygen and nutrients, which can reduce recovery periods, provide comfort for aching joints and muscles, and prevent potential injuries from overuse.
+BEMER therapy may help fuel the muscles with more oxygen and nutrients, which can reduce recovery periods, provide comfort for aching joints and muscles, and prevent potential injuries from overuse.

 Cells in the human body generate a small electrical current, which allows the cells to communicate with one another and activate certain pathways.
 These same processes may also extend to BEMER therapy, which produces a low-level current in the body.
 Evidence on PEMF therapy shows that it may convey information that contributes to specific cell repair activities in the body.
 The currents that PEMF induce mimic the same electrical activities generated in bones during regular movements and physical activity.
 These activities initiate bone healing and repair, which can potentially apply to fractures.
-More stubborn bone fractures may benefit from PEMF or BEMER therapy as a means of stimulating healing.
+More stubborn bone fractures may benefit from pulsed electromagnetic field therapy or BEMER therapy as a means of stimulating healing.

 Pain and Fatigue